Quicksort: BlockQuicksort

 In any comparison-based sorting algorithm, minimizing the number of comparisons requires maximizing the amount of information gained from each comparison, meaning that the comparison results are unpredictable.
 This causes frequent branch mispredictions, limiting performance.
 BlockQuicksort rearranges the computations of quicksort to convert unpredictable branches to data dependencies.
 When partitioning, the input is divided into moderate-sized blocks (which fit easily into the data cache), and two arrays are filled with the positions of elements to swap.
 (To avoid conditional branches, the position is unconditionally stored at the end of the array, and the index of the end is incremented if a swap is needed.)
 A second pass exchanges the elements at the positions indicated in the arrays.
 Both loops have only one conditional branch, a test for termination, which is usually taken.

 The BlockQuicksort technique is incorporated into LLVM's C++ STL implementation, libcxx, providing a 50% improvement on random integer sequences.
 Pattern-defeating quicksort (pdqsort), a version of introsort, also incorporates this technique.

 Partial and incremental quicksort

 Several variants of quicksort exist that separate the k smallest or largest elements from the rest of the input.

 Generalization

 Richard Cole and David C. Kandathil, in 2004, discovered a one-parameter family of sorting algorithms, called partition sorts, which on average (with all input orderings equally likely) perform at most $n\log n + {O}(n)$ comparisons (close to the information theoretic lower bound) and ${\Theta}(n\log n)$ operations; at worst they perform ${\Theta}(n\log^2 n)$ comparisons (and also operations); these are in-place, requiring only additional ${O}(\log n)$ space.
-Practical efficiency and smaller variance in performance were demonstrated against optimised quicksorts (of Sedgewick and Bentley-McIlroy).
+Practical efficiency and smaller variance in performance were demonstrated against optimized quicksorts (of Sedgewick and Bentley-McIlroy).